 The truth is that austerity is NOT about deficit-cutting.
 It’s just the cover for Tory ideology.
 It is actually about shrinking the State and squeezing the public sector until it becomes marginal, then non-existent, in an entirely market-driven society.
 The banking crisis-generated deficit has been a gift to the Tories in enabling them to launch the narrative that public expenditure has to be massively cut back, which they would never have been able to get away with without the deficit-reduction excuse in the first place.

 Austerity won’t benefit the economy: it will damage it further, since the cuts will reduce the income of those that spend proportionally the most money and add to the economy – the poorest.
 Taking more money out of an already struggling economy and impacting local economies will simply exacerbate the problem.
+In the longer term, the Tories will destroy our prosperity as a nation, because they are disaster capitalists.
+Worse, they don’t care if citizens die as a consequence.

 “We can safely abandon the doctrine of the eighties, namely that the rich were not working because they had too little money, the poor because they had too much” – John Kenneth Galbraith